-Clinically, Midge specializes in adolescent mental and behavioral health and currently serves as a clinical education consultant for Sheppard Pratt residential services in Baltimore, MD.
-She also has experience in long-term acute care, rehab, and home health with a specialty in cardiopulmonary conditions.
-She is invested in leadership development with experience at the national level representing the American Occupational Therapy Association.
+Clinically, Midge specializes in adolescent mental and behavioral health and is a clinical education consultant for Sheppard Pratt Residential Services in Baltimore, MD.
+She also has experience in long-term acute care, rehab, and home health, specializing in cardiopulmonary conditions.

 • Bachelors, Health Sciences/Complementary Medicine, Westminster University, London, U.K